San Diego Aggressive Driving Accident Lawyer

 Aggressive drivers hate slower vehicles, even if those vehicles are proceeding above the speed limit.
 To the aggressive driver, the other vehicles’ speed relative to the speed limit or conditions is irrelevant.
 It’s all about how those other motorists impede his aims.

 Aggressive drivers have no time for proper lane changes.
 Passing a vehicle, waiting to see it in the rearview, signaling, and changing lanes are anathema to the aggressive driver.
-He dispenses with courtesy and the duty of care and swerves right in front of the other vehicle’s bumper, intentionally causing a close call.
+They dispense with courtesy and the duty of care and swerves right in front of the other vehicle’s bumper, intentionally causing a close call.

-Sometimes, his judgment is just slightly off, and he causes a collision that puts someone in the hospital or mortuary.
+Sometimes, their judgment is just slightly off, and they cause a collision that puts someone in the hospital or mortuary.

 - Broken bones

 - Fatal wounds

 What To Do After An Aggressive Driving Accident?

 Seek medical treatment after an aggressive driving accident.
 After a serious injury, you are likely in no condition to do anything except seeking medical attention.However, move your vehicle out of traffic, provided it is drivable, if you are relatively uninjured.